Ubspy/dotfiles/readme.md

 - Install `rofi` package, and the `papirus-icon-theme` for the icons
 - The config file only edits a few things, the icons and the color theme (which is generated with pywal)
 - If you want to edit the color theme of rofi, edit the `~/.config/wal/templates/colors-rofi-dark.rasi` file, and rerun pywal using `wal -R`
 ### Power management
 - Install the `tlp tlp-rdw` packages
 - Enable the tlp service `systemctl enable tlp` and `systemctl enable tlp-sleep`
 - Some laptops require additional packages for tlp: `tp_smapi acpi_call`
+### File manager
+- Install the `thunar thunar-volman gvfs tumbler` packages
+- That's literally it

 ## TODO List
 - [ ] Get better cursor theme
-- [ ] Get user icon and set it in lightdm
+- [x] Get user icon and set it in lightdm
 - [ ] Get a better status bar
 - [x] Get a better application launcher
 - [ ] Get better gtk theme
-- [ ] Put new config files into repo
+- [x] Put new config files into repo
 - [x] Find a way to lock the computer
 - [ ] Make install script
 - [ ] Get programs to autostart on login